The eval framework that drives every quant we ship.

 |---|---|---|---|

-Tier-1 is the gate.
-A quant that fails Tier-1 doesn't get Tier-2.
-Tier-2 is the headline number that ends up on the model card.
+The smoketest is the gate.
+A quant that fails it doesn't get the full benchmarks.
+The benchmark numbers are what end up on the model card.

 KL divergence between two language models, computed token-by-token over a small batch of held-out prompts, is a cheap signal that works well in practice.
 The reference is the highest-fidelity version of the model that fits on the box.
 The candidate is the OptIQ quant.
 We compute KL(reference ‖ candidate) per token, average across 64 prompts × 256 tokens, and report mean + p95.